rckreger/WiseToNSIS/README.txt

  basic parts of an NSIS script and allows you to control where the code generator will place the code.
 If you want to add new features to the program then by all means use the code generator options.
 It will generate C# code for WISE commands it doesn’t understand.
 All it does basically is create a method with the WISE command commented out.
-It is a good stub for you to add the NSIS code you want generated thou.
+It is a good stub for you to add the NSIS code you want generated thow.

 This is a quick and dirty tool but can be very useful when converting many WISE scripts to NSIS.
 I had to convert about 30 scripts with a total of about 50K lines of code and this tool did the mundane work flawlessly.